einstin88/Sapling/README.md

 # Sapling
-- v0.1
+- current release: 'v0.1'
-- Provide intelligent answers based on your given reading materials
+- *Provide intelligent answers based on your given reading materials*
+- Intended for journal articles, but can also be used for any text files such as pdf of textbook chapters or e-book

+### Features
+- search keywords across multiple documents and return the 5 most relevant sentences

+*Returned sentences may not be full sentence.
+This will be fixed in future versions*

 ### How To's:
-1) **Installation and use for the first time**
+1) **Installation and using Sapling for the first time**

 	***Required***:
 	- 'Sapling' package